t-golv/simple-notes/README.md

 # simplenotes
- A simple website to manage sheets.
+ A simple website to manage notes.